spryker/spryker-core/Bundles/AuthMailConnector/README.md

 # AuthMailConnector Module

-AuthMailConnector is a plugin for extending the Auth to use it in Mail.
+AuthMailConnector provides a plugin for extending the Auth to use it in Mail.
 This extension supports functionality like passwords reset mail.

 ## Installation